 Book Notes: Dark Matter and Trojan Horses

 Notes (quotes, really) from Dan Hill’s Dark Matter and Trojan Horses.
 A Strategic Design Vocabulary.
 Some of these are a tad out of context.
 I’d read the book if I were you.
 It’s very good, short and has both high level strategy ideas and lower level tactical examples.
-What gives designers the right to approach such complex areas, usually …
+Photo: By Forest Wander from Cross Lanes, USA (Center Milky Way Galaxy …

 Continue reading “Book Notes: Dark Matter and Trojan Horses”